emuroiwa/myapi/README.md

 # MyApi

-A tutorial on how it was made is avaiable here
+A tutorial on how it was made is avaliable here

 http://www.ernestmuroiwa.com/dockerized-laravel-rest-api/